Qumulo/docs/_includes/content-reuse/cnq-guide-gcp/deployment-agnostic-cluster-persistent-storage.md

 1. Edit the `provider.tf` file:

-   * To store the Terraform state remotely, add the name of a GCS bucket to the section that begins with `backend "s3" {`.
+   * To store the Terraform state remotely, add the name of a GCS bucket to the section that begins with `backend "gcp" {`.

-   * To store the Terraform state locally, comment out the section that begins with `backend "s3" {`.
+   * To store the Terraform state locally, comment out the section that begins with `backend "gcp" {`.

      {% capture noLocal %}{{site.cnq.dontRecommendLocalState}}{% endcapture %}
      {% include important.html content=noLocal %}